Percutaneous Endoscopic Gastrostomy

 Michael Jubinville, MPH

-Percutaneous endoscopic gastrostomy (PEG) is a procedure to place a tube through the belly wall and into the stomach.
+Percutaneous endoscopic gastrostomy (PEG) is a procedure to place a tube through the belly wall.
+The tube will connect to the stomach.

-A PEG gives you a different way to get nutrients.
+A PEG makes a new path to get nutrients if the normal path is blocked.
 It may be needed to:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems such as: